Wrapped Cardano (WADA) Price Tops $0.29 on Exchanges

 Wrapped Cardano Profile

-Wrapped Cardano launched on September 1st, 2017.
-Wrapped Cardano’s total supply is 35,905,661,251 coins and its circulating supply is 34,928,130,477 coins.
+Wrapped Cardano was first traded on September 1st, 2017.
+Wrapped Cardano’s total supply is 35,921,478,501 coins and its circulating supply is 34,935,494,596 coins.
+The official website for Wrapped Cardano is www.cardano.org.
 Wrapped Cardano’s official Twitter account is @cardano.
-The official website for Wrapped Cardano is www.cardano.org.
-The official message board for Wrapped Cardano is medium.com/feed/cardanorss.
 The Reddit community for Wrapped Cardano is https://reddit.com/r/cardano and the currency’s Github account can be viewed here.
+Wrapped Cardano’s official message board is medium.com/feed/cardanorss.

-It is usually not possible to purchase alternative cryptocurrencies such as Wrapped Cardano directly using U.S. dollars.
-Investors seeking to trade Wrapped Cardano should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Wrapped Cardano using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Wrapped Cardano directly using U.S. dollars.
+Investors seeking to trade Wrapped Cardano should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wrapped Cardano using one of the exchanges listed above.

 Receive News & Updates for Wrapped Cardano Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Cardano and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.